 ABA Center on Children and the Law

-Provides a full-service technical assistance, training, and research program addressing a broad spectrum of law and court-related topics affecting children.
-The Center operates the Children's Bureau's National Child Welfare Resource Center on Legal and Judicial Issues.
+Provides a full-service technical assistance, training, and research program addressing a broad spectrum of law- and court-related topics affecting children.

 National Center for State Courts

-Through research, consulting services, publications, and national educational programs, NCSC helps to enhance court operations, collect and interpret data on court operations, and provide information on best practices in a child welfare cases.
+Helps enhance court operations through research, consulting services, publications, and national education programs.
+It also collects and interprets data on court operations and provides information on best practices for child welfare cases.

-Serves the legislators and staff of the nation's 50 States, its commonwealths, and territories.
-NCSL offers summaries of changes to State laws and how legislatures can be involved in the Federal Child and Family Services Reviews.
+Serves the legislators and staff of the Nation's States, commonwealths, and territories.
+The organization offers summaries of changes to State laws and how legislatures can be involved in the Federal Child and Family Services Reviews.

 National Council of Juvenile & Family Court Judges

-Offers guidelines and protocols, court profiles, frequently asked questions, and resources to help courts identify impediments to timeliness and delivery of services for families with children in foster care, and then helps courts design and implement changes to modify those barriers.
+Offers guidelines and protocols, court profiles, frequently asked questions, and resources to help courts identify impediments to the timeliness and delivery of services for families with children in foster care.
+It also helps courts design and implement changes to reduce barriers for families.